 Weighted distributed destinations (a deprecated type of distributed destination composed of a group of singleton destinations), are not supported on cluster-targeted JMS Servers.

 Replicated distributed topics (RDTs) are not supported when any member destination is hosted on a cluster-targeted JMS server.
 Configure a partitioned distributed topic (PDT) or a singleton topic instead.
+If you are converting a configuration that already has RDTs configured, see Replacing an RDT with a PDT in Developing JMS Applications for Oracle WebLogic Server.

 A custom persistent store with a "Singleton" Distribution Policy, and an "Always" (Or On-Failure) Migration Policy is required for a cluster targeted JMS Server to allow Standalone destinations.